 Plans with specific details, such as Individual Educational Plans (IEP's) and 504 Plans are housed in the guidance office of each school.
 The GENERAL and EXCEPTIONAL EDUCATION TEACHERS of mainstreamed, part time, or full-time ESE students that have a documented disability or noted accommodations must provide instruction as stated in the written plan.
-For example, you must provide details on the teacher's Daily Lesson Plans for Differentiated Instruction and Accountability for an identified student; you must document progress or mastery at least annually on the plan to verify compliance; and you must provide data or evidence of student's performance in a visible format to staff and parents.
+For example, you must provide details on the teacher's Daily Lesson Plans for Differentiated Instruction and Accountability for an identified student; you must provide data or evidence of student's performance in a visible format to staff and parents.
 Staff development is available upon request.